-We incur significant expense in the payment of compensation to our members, which represented approximately 43% and 42% of net sales during 2021 and 2020, respectively.
+We incur significant expense in the payment of compensation to our members, which represented approximately 42% of net sales during each of 2023 and 2022.
 We compensate our members by paying commissions, bonuses, and certain awards and prizes.
 Factors impacting the overall commission payout include the growth and depth of the member network, the member retention rate, the type and scope of promotions and incentives, local promotional programs and business development agreements.
 Long-term promotions and incentives (lasting up to one year) can, in particular, result in uncertain ultimate cost.
 Any increase in compensation payments to members as a percentage of net sales will reduce our profitability.